parallax background

 Mental Health Clinician & Art Therapist

-Marissa brings her Masters in Clinical Mental Health Counseling and art therapy skills to us to help contribute to the betterment of our students' health, happiness and success.
+Marrissa brings her masters in Clinical Mental Health Counseling and art therapy skills to us to help contribute to the betterment of our students' health, happiness and success.
 Seeing students apply what they have learned to improve their own mental health has been a highlight of her time here at GALS.
 You can find Marissa rock climbing, kickboxing, knitting or working with various forms of art and design.

-SCHOOL PSYCHOLOGISTS
+SCHOOL PSYCHOLOGIST

 Stacey Bennington